Modular proximal optimization for multidimensional total-variation regularization: Experiments and Applications

-An extremely common choice is to simply assume the noise to be gaussian, or some other zero-mean distribution.
+\textbf{Isotropic and anisotropic models}: an extremely common choice is to simply assume the noise to be gaussian, or some other zero-mean distribution.
 Under these conditions, a classic method to perform such denoising task is the {\bf Rudin-Osher-Fatemi} (ROF) model~\citep{RudinTV92}, which finds an approximation $\mx$ to the original image by solving

 where $\partial x_{i,j}$ is the \emph{discrete gradient}

 That is, it is the vector of differences of $\mx_{i,j}$ and its neighbors along both axes.

 The objective of the first term in the ROF model is to penalize any deviation of $\mx$ from the observed image $\mu_0$, while the second term can be readily recognized as a mixed $(2,1)$-norm over the discrete gradient of $\mx$.
 This regularizer models caters to some prior knowledge: in natural images sharp discontinuities in intensity between neighboring points only appear in borders of objects, while the rest of the pixels usually show smooth variations in intensity.
 It makes sense, therefore, to penalize large values of the gradient, as sharp changes have a higher probability of having being produced by noise.
 Conversely, as the mean of the noise is zero, it is also sensible to maintain the denoised image $\mx$ close to the observed $\mu_0$.
 Merging these two goals produces the ROF model~\eqref{eq.rof}.